 New Series Risk.
-As of the date of this prospectus, the Series has no operating history and currently has fewer assets than larger funds.
+As of the fiscal year ended December 31, 2024, the Series has no operating history and currently has fewer assets than larger funds.
 Like other new funds, large inflows and outflows may impact the Series market exposure for limited periods of time.
 This impact may be positive or negative, depending on the direction of market movement during the period affected.

-The Series is new and therefore does not have a performance history for a full calendar year.
+As of the fiscal year ended December 31, 2024, the Series has not yet commenced operations and therefore does not have a performance history for a full calendar year.
 Performance information for the Series will be provided once it has annual returns for a full calendar year.
 Please remember that the Series past performance (before and after taxes) is not necessarily an indication of its future performance.
 It may perform better or worse in the future.